LittleCuteSandra/frontend-project-44/README.md

 #### Usage

 - __Parity check (Brain-even)__
-    - start the game
-    ``` brain-even ```
-    - demonstration a positive outcome of the game
+    - start the game and demonstration of its positive outcome https://asciinema.org/a/oIL5o5cElUbW38AJ42xctyk6B
-    https://asciinema.org/a/oIL5o5cElUbW38AJ42xctyk6B
-    - demonstration a negative outcome of the game
+    - start the game and demonstration of its negative outcome https://asciinema.org/a/R19MV0F03IvdV7hpwKCXLbuc5
-    https://asciinema.org/a/R19MV0F03IvdV7hpwKCXLbuc5
 - __Calculator (Brain-calc)__
-    - start the game
-    ``` brain-calc ```
-    - demonstration a positive outcome of the game https://asciinema.org/a/RCrvhX8WAfHutwxdLWa3Dntbl
+    - start the game and demonstration of its positive outcome https://asciinema.org/a/RCrvhX8WAfHutwxdLWa3Dntbl
-    - demonstration a negative outcome of the game https://asciinema.org/a/1qj4CJfVFfDydTO6PLMrrQBZ8
+    - start the game and demonstration of its negative outcome https://asciinema.org/a/1qj4CJfVFfDydTO6PLMrrQBZ8
 - __Greatest common divisor (Brain-gcd)__
-    - start the game
-    ``` brain-gcd ```
-    - demonstration a positive outcome of the game
+    - start the game and demonstration of its positive outcome https://asciinema.org/a/BOT5qQIhYYwf0SGyNzKxpq1nq
-    https://asciinema.org/a/BOT5qQIhYYwf0SGyNzKxpq1nq
-    - demonstration a negative outcome of the game
+    - start the game and demonstration of its negative outcome https://asciinema.org/a/ynr0KKAc5FfEhBoXpS4ZyU8er
-    https://asciinema.org/a/ynr0KKAc5FfEhBoXpS4ZyU8er
 - __Arithmetic progression (Brain-progression)__
-    - start the game
-    ``` brain-progression ```
-    - demonstration a positive outcome of the game https://asciinema.org/a/oT95tlwt8jCVyUcmIL5ZuCND5
+    - start the game and demonstration of its positive outcome https://asciinema.org/a/oT95tlwt8jCVyUcmIL5ZuCND5
-    - demonstration a negative outcome of the game https://asciinema.org/a/EhMByqx5Y1DmhCjSJbffJTyyA
+    - start the game and demonstration of its negative outcome https://asciinema.org/a/EhMByqx5Y1DmhCjSJbffJTyyA
 - __Is a prime number?
 (Brain-prime)__
-    - start the game
-    ``` brain-prime ```
-    - demonstration a positive outcome of the game
+    - start the game and demonstration of its positive outcome https://asciinema.org/a/uIPBJwip9ildhUE5xTRxKKmEQ
-    https://asciinema.org/a/uIPBJwip9ildhUE5xTRxKKmEQ
-    - demonstration a negative outcome of the game
+    - start the game and demonstration of its negative outcome https://asciinema.org/a/zjNi2PP6CAxA9ATXpH45BMrbb
-    https://asciinema.org/a/zjNi2PP6CAxA9ATXpH45BMrbb